Leonard-B212/llm-bjj-wiki/README.md

 - Terminal-based interaction
 - Guided first-time setup
-- Structured note generation for multiple BJJ entity types
+- Structured note generation for seven BJJ entity types
-- Schema-based note updates
+- Schema-based note updates and legacy note migration
 - Global terminology and Wiki-Linking rules
 - Canonical entity awareness using existing note titles
 - Configurable descriptive content language
 - Configurable writer and classifier models
-- Hybrid RAG retrieval using semantic and lexical matching
+- Hybrid RAG retrieval using semantic and title matching
 - Markdown/Obsidian as a portable source of truth
+- Preview and confirmation before notes are saved
 - Writer benchmark suite with deterministic regression checks
-- Preview and confirmation before generated notes are saved
+- Provider-neutral LLM application layer

 ---

-## Setup
+## Quick Start

 ### Requirements

-Before starting, you need:
+You need:

 - **Python 3**
 - an **OpenAI API key**
 - **Obsidian**
-- an **Obsidian vault** where the BJJ notes should be stored
+- an Obsidian vault for your BJJ notes

-The launcher handles configuration and can install the required Python packages.
+An empty `example-vault/` with the expected folder structure is included in the repository and can be used to quickly get started.

 ### 1. Clone the repository